nrlnishim/RestaurantDatabase/README.md

 # RestaurantDatabase
 Simple Restaurant DB using MySQL Unicode.
 Steps to insert data and functions.
+(All codes are in txt files above)
 1. CREATE DATABASE eboristorante;

 2. CREATE TABLE;